 Rent Reasonableness: In accordance with 24 CFR 982.507, the rent that Landlord charges for the Unit must be reasonable in relation to rents currently being charged for comparable units and must not be in excess of rents currently being charged by the Landlord for comparable units that are not receiving federal rental assistance.

-Household Members: Household members authorized to live in this unit are listed below.
+Household Members: Household members authorized to live in the Unit are listed below.
 The Tenant may not permit other persons to move into the Unit without notifying and obtaining the Landlord’s permission.